Parasitus-modpack/Parasitus-modpack/ParasitusPlan.md

 - [ ] Fork Overlast https://www.curseforge.com/minecraft/mc-mods/parasites-addon-overlast to make a version of the mod that:
   1. Has the daily morning broadcasts (Use my overlast jar, in there is a lang file with the broadcasts I wrote)
   2. Has the visual bar that tells the current Parasite Phase
-  3. Connect the broadcast to https://www.curseforge.com/minecraft/mc-mods/serene-seasons (The broadcast normally talked about current seasons, I will set serene seasons to rotate each season every 10 days.
-Overlast says it already works with this mod but could not get it to work in my testing)
   - [ ] needs testing
   - [ ] complete